AMSarmento1/CNI-Challange/README.md

 simple application built to fullfill the requeriments of the   [CNI_Senior_Full_Stack_Challenge.md](https://github.com/joemccann/dillinger/blob/master/KUBERNETES.md) from Condé Nast International.

 This is a simple application written in vanilla javascript.
-The main goal is to show knowlege of Hmtl, css, JavaScript fundamentals.
+The main goal is to show knowlege of HTML, CSS and JavaScript fundamentals.

 ### Installation